Local Derivations of Finitary Incidence Algebras

 \section{Preliminaries}

 Let $R$ be a ring.
 An additive map $d:R\to R$ is called a {\it derivation} of $R$, if it satisfies

 for all $r,s\in R$.
 Each $a\in R$ defines the derivation $\ad_a$, given by $\ad_a(r)=ar-ra$.
 A derivation of such a form is called {\it inner}.
 A {\it local derivation}~\cite{Kadison90,Larson-Sourour} of $R$ is an additive map $d:R\to R$, such that for any $r\in R$ there is a derivation $d_r$ of $R$ with $d(r)=d_r(r)$.
 Obviously, each derivation of $R$ is a local derivation of $R$.
-Observe also that for any idempotent $e$ of $R$ one has
+Observe also that for any local derivation $d$ of $R$ and any idempotent $e$ of $R$ one has

-Let $P$ be a partially ordered set and $R$ a commutative ring with identity.
-Denote by $I(P,R)$ the $R$-module of formal sums
+Let $(P,\le)$ be a partially ordered set and $R$ a commutative ring with identity.
+With any pair of $x\le y$ from $P$ associate a symbol $e_{xy}$ and denote by $I(P,R)$ the $R$-module of formal sums